beyondessential/tupaia/packages/meditrak-app/README.md

   - Change the defaults in your IDE (VS Code etc) from CRLF to LF

 - It's advisable to get nvm, node (version 10.15.1), yarn and react-native running on the Windows subsystem for linux

+When simulating a device on windows, there are a couple of options you can use:

+**Simulating via Android Studio:**

-- After installing the cli tools download and install android studio
+After installing the Android cli tools download and install android studio

 In Android studio Select the "SDK Platforms" tab from within the SDK Manager, then check the box next to "Show Package Details" in the bottom right corner.
 Look for and expand the Android 9 (Pie) entry, then make sure the following items are checked: